What is WebRTC and Signaling Servers?

 The workflow of a WebRTC signaling server typically involves:

-• Client Registration: Clients connect to the signaling server and register their presence.
+- Client Registration: Clients connect to the signaling server and register their presence, often providing information like a unique identifier or username.

-• Session Initiation: A client (caller) sends an offer to the signaling server, which forwards it to the intended recipient (callee).
+- Session Initiation: A client (the caller) sends an offer to the signaling server, which then forwards it to the intended recipient (the callee).

-• Session Negotiation: The callee responds with an answer, and both clients exchange ICE candidates to find the optimal communication path.
+- Session Negotiation: The callee responds with an answer, and both clients exchange ICE candidates to find the optimal communication path, handling NAT traversal challenges.

 Below is a simple example of a WebRTC signaling server implemented using WebSockets in Node.js: